Distributing Multipartite Entanglement over Noisy Quantum Networks: MOSP Algorithm

-into three different metrics is that, while this parameters are individually monotonic and isotonic, together they are not.
-Then using this type of algorithm would fail at converging to the optimal solution that maximises $F_{m:n}$.
-However, by separating them and treating them independently using the dominance relation, one can clearly see that, if one path dominates the other then:
+into three different metrics is that, while these parameters are individually monotonic and isotonic, together they are not.
+Then using this type of algorithm would fail at converging to the optimal solution that maximizes $F_{m:n}$.
+However, by separating them and treating them independently using the dominance relation, one can clearly see that, if one path dominates the other, then:

-If the left hand side is not true, then the paths do not dominate each other and we can not guarantee that at every extension, the relation of the final fidelities would maintain, requiring us to keep track of all the non-dominated paths - which constitute the set of Pareto optimal paths.
+If not all partial relations on the left hand side are true, then the paths do not dominate each other and we cannot guarantee that, at every extension, the relation of the final fidelities would maintain.
+This requires keeping track of all the non-dominated paths -- which constitute the set of Pareto optimal paths.